How we're saving water

 Educating for the future

-Every year our Education team visit hundreds of schools across the region to talk to pupils about water and it’s journey from reservoir to tap.
+Every year our Education team visit hundreds of schools across the region to talk to pupils about water and its journey from reservoir to tap.

 As well as conducting assemblies and delivering classroom sessions, the team use their passion and enthusiasm to share ways to save water through fun and interactive sessions.
-These lessons get great feedback from schools and pupils alike and are really helping to create the next generation of water consumers.
+These lessons get great feedback from schools and pupils alike and are helping to create the next generation of water consumers.

 As well as visiting schools we also conduct presentations to local community groups and host visits at some of our facilities.